jincheng/lilac/docs/install.rst

     $ sudo pip install lilac

-Or to install the lastest codes from github.com:
+Or to install the latest codes from github.com:

 .. code-block:: bash